cayscays/Neural-Network-From-Scratch/README.md

 2. **chronic_kidney_disease_classification/** : This project focuses on classifying Chronic Kidney Disease in individuals using my neural network.
 3. **oscillators_classification_in_game_of_life/**: This project focuses on classifying oscillators within a cellular automaton using my neural network.

 ## Technologies Used
-- Python 3.10
-- Jupyter
-- Numpy 1.22.1
+- Python 3.10, Jupyter, Numpy 1.22.1, Pandas, Matplotlib, and Weka.
-- Pandas
-- Matplotlib
-- Weka

 ---

 ## Project 1: Chronic Kidney Disease Classification